gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 ### Add the redirect URL to the BI console
 The Beyond Identity web authenticator needs to know where to redirect the user after a successful authentication.

-1. From the Wordpress admin console -> Settings -> OpenID Connect Client , under the "Notes" section, copy the Redirect UI
+1. From the NextAuth admin console -> Settings -> OpenID Connect Client , under the "Notes" section, copy the Redirect UI
 1. On the BI Admin console, under Applications -> Your new application -> Redirect URIs, paste the URL from the first step
 1. Hit **"Submit"** at the bottom of the page.